kde-intro/jmeter-json-schema-assertion-plugin/README.md

 ## Notes

-This assertion are costly and avoid using its during load tests.
+- This assertion are costly and avoid using its during load tests.
+- This product includes https://github.com/daveclayton/json-schema-validator (LGPLv3 (or later), ASL 2.0)

 ## Tasks List